 Ransomware advances in 2020

 Ransomware has become big business.
 Cybercriminals are looking to generate new revenue streams out of it.
 Ransomware in 2020 will continue to target victims.
 Criminals develop creative ways to infiltrate secured IT infrastructure, seize data, and demand ransom from organizations.
+A proactive approach to avoid ransomware attacks is mandatory.

 There are more than 100 public sector ransomware attacks reported in 2019 as against 51 reported incidents in 2018.
 2020 is expected to bring niche and target specific sectors of specific industries, public services, and locales.
 Sectors like healthcare, retail, finance, public enterprises, and manufacturing are emerging as preferred targets.
 The sectors that are expected to be on the list are not because of their security posture or monetary potential.
 They are targeted due to the amount of crucial information they carry.
 If an attack puts a stop to business operations, it is only natural that the management takes less time to decide whether they should pay the ransom or not.
 This increases the success rate of attacks and the possibility of a victim paying a high amount.